Truck and Bus Regulation

 Diesel Vehicles (In-Use) Regulation

 The regulation requires diesel trucks and buses that operate in California to be upgraded to reduce emissions.
-Heavier trucks must be retrofitted with PM filters beginning January 1, 2012, and older trucks must be replaced starting January 1, 2015.
+Newer heavier trucks and buses must meet PM filter requiremetns beginning January 1, 2012.
+Lighter and older heavier trucks must be replaced starting January 1, 2015.
 By January 1, 2023, nearly all trucks and buses will need to have 2010 model year engines or equivalent.

 For other information about this regulation, other diesel engine regulations, or training programs, please contact an ARB diesel representative at 866-6DIESEL (866-634-3735) or visit the Truck Stop website.
 This regulation does not apply to drayage trucks that transport marine containers.

 Please sign up to receive email updates at the Truck and Bus Regulation Listserve.

 Amendments to the Truck and Bus Regulation Planned for April 2014 (March 7, 2014)

 - The Air Resources Board will conduct a public meeting on April 24, 2014, in Sacramento, to discuss proposed amendments to the regulation.
 A brief summary of the proposed changes and information about the rulemaking are available.

 - The Online Reporting Guide has been updated to include instructions on how to opt-in into the Agricultural and Low-Mileage Construction truck extension for the first time.